tomwhartung/jmws_accoutrements/social_networking/tomh/medium/2-new_art_new_life-100_years_later-body.md

 > General concentration upon proper and mutual relationships is the way to solve all the problems of society.
 (p.
 266)

-- **High Universal Morality**
-- **Equivalent Mutual Relationships**
-> Concentration on the mutual relationships of social life will change our conception of life, and thus our efforts.
-> Instead of complaining, for instance, that men of our time are interested only in making money by any means,
-> we must try to create social and economic circumstances that not only prefent them from resorting to unjust means,
-> but will actually impose just means and make them possible.
-> Because of corrupt conditions, man is often pressed, if not forced, to be exclusively preoccupied with money.
-> Money, that invaluable means of civilization, should be only a "means of exchange" and not
-> assume a *limiting form* that oppresses and debases other forms of life.
-(p.
-266)

-- **Progress**
-- **High Universal Morality**
-- **Equivalent Mutual Relationships**
-> Capitalism as cultivated until now is a limiting form that is abolishing itself and
-> will be abolished in the culture of equivalent relationships.
-> Already, today's disequilibrated social and economic conditions show that this form has matured and is about to transform itself.
-> This form, instead of becoming open, so as to make possible an equivalent distribution of values,
-> will probably remain a "form" - as art clearly shows by its transformation of particular form into
-> purified form before its destruction of all limited form.
-> Although a more stable world equilibrium will follow, the new form will still be too dominated by money to allow it to
-> spread equivalently through the world.
-> For the future, Neo-Plastic demonstrates for every area *an organization of equivalent relationships and not a new form.*
-(p.
-266)

 - **General/Best**
 - **Opposites and the Importance of Equilibrium**